joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/playing-sounds.md

 position of the sound at the time it was stopped, and then replay the sound starting at that position later.

-For example, let’s say your code loads and plays a sound file like this:
+For example, let's say your code loads and plays a sound file like this:

     var snd:Sound = new Sound(new URLRequest("bigSound.mp3"));
     var channel:SoundChannel = snd.play();